vad-babushkin/prefuse-ext/Readme.md

 Prefuse is licensed under the terms of a [BSD license](prefuse-core/license-prefuse.txt) and can be freely used for both commercial and non-commercial purposes.
 The original website is at [prefuse.org](http://prefuse.org/).

-This project at [vad-babushkin/Prefuse](https://github.com/vad-babushkin/Prefuse) is a fork which aims at providing easy maven access for several projects which depend on Prefuse.
-All changes are released under the same original license.

 # Modules